Is Wheat Farming in Kenya really Profitable in 2024

 As farmers prepare their land in January, it’s also the ideal time to source and purchase key inputs like certified wheat seeds and basal fertilizers.
 Timely acquisition of these inputs is essential for a smooth planting process in the coming months.

-• Seed Purchase: Purchase your Certified wheat seeds early to avoid shortages or price hikes.
+• Seed Purchase: Purchase your certified wheat seeds early to avoid shortages or price hikes.
 You can buy the best seeds from reputable agro-dealers near you to ensure seed quality and proper certification.

 • Fertilizer Sourcing: Diammonium Phosphate (DAP) is the common planting fertilizer for wheat in Kenya.
 As a smart farmer you can save money by buying your fertilizers early.
 Avoid the last-minute rush when prices are high and there are fake fertilizers in the market.